Alfy102/OPC_UA_Server/README.md

 * write to node of current value of PLC relay/data memory
 * datachange events will trigger write to PLC relay/data memory
 * multithreaded application to prevent GUI freeze
+* read and write relay/data memory from client to server
+* reduced input delay by imlpmenting asynchronous input output method
-* ~~server configuration and server settings file~~
+* ~~server configuration and server settings file~~ Not Needed
-* ~~server event and alarm logs~~
+* ~~server event and alarm logs~~ Not Needed
-* ~~Server certificate and key for encryption~~ (removed implementatiuon of server encryption as it current SSL key generation does not meet security criteria)
+* ~~Server certificate and key for encryption~~ (removed implementatiuon of server encryption as it current SSL key generation does not meet security criteria, Not Needed)
+* Light tower settings
+* User level Restrictions settings
+* User password change settings
+* Light Tower input that correspond with device mode
+* Re-configure pyqt signals data flow foir better efficiency
+*

 Tested clients: uaexpert

-Not yet implemented:
+To DO:

+* ~~Integrate with new ui file~~ Done
-* Server events/methods
+* Server logs export to CSV/TXT
+* ~~Integration with PyQt5 HMI~~ Done
+* ~~Require server certificate to start connection with OPC server.~~ Not needed
+* Client logs export to CSV/TXT
+* ~~event and alarm logs (moved from server side to client side)~~ Done
+* ~~Server events/methods~~ Not needed
 *
-* Mean Time Between Failure (MTBF) calculation using server method
+* ~~Mean Time Between Failure (MTBF) calculation using server method~~
-* Mean Time Between Action (MTBF) calculation using server method
+* ~~Mean Time Between Action (MTBF) calculation using server method~~
+* Alarm list which user can choose if a certain alarm causes soft jam (software jam) or hard jam (hardware jam)
+* MTBF and MTBA calculation as perusing soft jam and hard jam counting for the day.
-* Unit per Hour (UPH) calculation using server method
+* ~~Unit per Hour (UPH) calculation using server method~~ Done
+* Manual input of motor for PLC Motion Card